IQAndreas/markdown-licenses/gnu-gpl-v1.0.md

     <signature of Ty Coon>, 1 April 1989
     Ty Coon, President of Vice

-That's all there is to it!
+That’s all there is to it!